munnep/TFE_aws_external_self_signed_certs/README.md

 tfe_appplication = "https://patrick-tfe3.bg.hashicorp-success.com"
 tfe_dashboard = "https://patrick-tfe3.bg.hashicorp-success.com:8800"
 ```
 - Connect to the TFE dashboard.
-This could take 10 minutes before fully functioning
+This could take 10 minutes before fully functioning.
+Because of the self signed certificates your browser could not let you continue to the website.
+Depending on the browser approve the certificate or decline it.
 - Click on the open button to create your organization and workspaces

 # TODO